 Police vehicles set on fire as French riots continue after King’s visit cancelled

-Thousands of protesters attended a demonstration against the construction of reservoirs in the south of France, the day after clashes over retirement age changes
+Thousands of protesters demonstrate against the construction of reservoirs in the south of France

-Police vehicles were set on fire by protesters using Molotov cocktails in France, as president Emmanuel Macron faced another day of violent demonstrations.
+Police vehicles were set on fire by protesters in France, as President Emmanuel Macron faced another day of violent demonstrations.

-Thousands fought running battles with heavily armed officers at an illegal gathering on Saturday at Sainte-Soline, near Poitiers on Saturday.
+Thousands fought running battles with heavily armed officers at a gathering on Saturday at Sainte-Soline, near Poitiers.

+Gerald Darmanin, the interior minister, said two critically injured people – one of them a police officer, the other a protester – were transported by helicopter to hospital.

-They were protesting against the deployment of a new water-storage centre, and come a day after clashes elsewhere in the country over Mr Macron’s plan to push the retirement age up from 60 to 62 without a parliamentary vote.
-Those riots had led to the cancellation of royal visit from King Charles III.
+They were protesting against the deployment of a new water-storage centre, and comes a day after clashes elsewhere in the country over Mr Macron’s plan to push the retirement age up from 62 to 64 without a parliamentary vote.
+Those riots had led to the cancellation of a royal visit from King Charles III.

 “While the country is rising up to defend pensions, we will simultaneously stand up to defend water,” said the organisers gathering under the banner of “Bassines non merci” (“No to reservoirs, thank you”).

-As the violence intensified on Saturday, French interior minister Gerald Darmanin said ‘far-Left’ rioters were also using mortars to fire explosives at the police.
+As the violence intensified on Saturday Mr Darmanin said “far left” rioters were also using mortars to fire explosives at the police.
 Three police vehicles were completely burned out, and multiple officers injured.

-The prefecture which covers Sainte-Soline meanwhile revealed that two protestors were ‘in a very serious condition’ after being wounded, while others were being treated at the scene.

-Mr Darmanin said: “In Sainte-Soline, the ultra-Left and the far-Left are extremely violent against our gendarmes.
+Mr Darmanin said: “In Sainte-Soline, the ultra left and the far left are extremely violent against our gendarmes.
 This is appalling and unacceptable.”

 “No-one should tolerate this,” he added.
 “My full support is with the police.”

-Earlier this week, Mr Darmanin accused anti-government thugs of ‘trying to bring down the state and kill police officers.’
+Earlier this week, Mr Darmanin accused anti-government thugs of “trying to bring down the state and kill police officers”.

 “Police have completely lost control,” said one of the demonstrators at Saint-Soline.
 “Vehicles have been set on fire using Molotov cocktails, and officers are running away, while firing tear gas cannisters at us.”

-A police spokesman said: “Explosives are being used against us, and we are trying to bring the situation under control.
+A police spokesperson said: “Explosives are being used against us, and we are trying to bring the situation under control.

 “There are radicals in the crowd who are trying to severely injure the forces of law and order.”